Put your invoicing and accounting on the cloud, so you can spend more time on the jobsite.

 7. Get Paid for Every Minute You’re Working

-Job sites are hectic places and, as the owner, you probably get pulled in a million different directions.
+Jobsites are hectic places and, as the owner, you probably get pulled in a million different directions.
 How can you be sure that you’re properly tracking all your billable hours?
-You could be shortchanging yourself hundreds, even thousands, of dollars every year.
+You could be shortchanging yourself hundreds—even thousands—of dollars every year.

 8. Automate Billing for Repeat Jobs and Customers

-Many small businesses, such as house cleaners, have a roster of customers that use their services on a regular business.
+Many trades or home-service businesses, such as house cleaners, have a roster of customers that use their services on a regular business.
 You can save yourself from the chore of invoicing the same amount every month by setting up a recurring profile in your cloud accounting platform so that the software will automatically send out the invoices for you.
 You can even set up an auto-billing function that automatically (and securely) charges your clients’ credit card in seconds.